nigelrogasch/nibs-bids/nibs-bids-v6/non-invasive-brain-stimulation-v6.2.md

 * Conceptual meaning

 A stimulation instance corresponds to the delivery of a train-based construct executed as a single initiated unit (one logical stimulation event).
-A train is composed of repeated stimulation instances defined by the configuration referenced by `stimulus_id`.
+A train is composed of repeated stimulation instances defined by the configuration referenced by `stim_id`.
 A delivered train-based construct can be represented by one row in `*_nibs.tsv` (with its internal repetition described parametrically).

 * Stimulus definition (`*_nibs.json` → `StimulusSet`)